ABOUT ME

 In 2016 I moved to Cambridge, MA to begin my PhD and MA in Government at Harvard University.
 From 2016-2022, I completed my dissertation, taught in Harvard’s General Education Program, and intensively studied various languages alongside my course work.

-My interest in languages and cultures – and especially, via Foucault, in the French language – has significantly shaped the course of my career and has instilled in me an international and comparative approach to research.
+My interest in global languages and cultures – and especially, via Foucault, in the French language – has significantly shaped the course of my career and has instilled in me an international and comparative approach to research.
 I have reading knowledge of Latin and advanced knowledge of Ancient Greek (including Greek prose composition), and I am fluent in German and French.
-Currently I am having a lot of fun advancing my knowledge of Modern Greek at an intermediate level.
+Currently I am having a lot of fun advancing my knowledge of Modern Greek at a high-intermediate level.
+My most recent language project is classical Sanskrit.

 My love of French language(s) and culture(s) brought me to spend a good deal of time over the summers of my PhD studying French in Quebec (Montréal, Chicoutimi, Québec City), and to spend the year of 2019-2020 studying and undertaking doctoral research at the Ecole Normale Supérieure and the Bibliothèque Nationale de France in Paris.